Estimated reading time: 17 minutes

-Buying a house is a big deal for a home buyer however there are certain topics you should avoid discussing with your realtor.
+Buying a house is a big deal for a home buyer; however, there are specific topics you should avoid discussing with your realtor.

-I’m still in awe how houses are selling for hundred’s of thousands of dollars over asking price.
+I’m still in awe of how houses sell for hundreds of thousands of dollars over the asking price.

-After some research, I found out that if you plan on selling your house right now it’s a hot market for sellers.
+After some research, I discovered that it’s a hot market for sellers if you plan on selling your house right now.

-This means that there is a limited inventory of houses on the market and plenty of buyers.
+This means there is a limited inventory of houses on the market and plenty of buyers.

-Although, if you are a buyer get out the pocketbook because you’re competing with Toronto pushing their way West and beyond.
+However, if you are a buyer, get out the pocketbook because you’re competing with Toronto, pushing their way West and beyond.

 Houses are selling for a minimum of $100k over the asking price with zero renovations and little maintenance to the home.

-It’s sort of nutty to see that but that’s what’s going on.
+It’s nutty to see that, but that’s what’s happening.

 Hiring A Realtor

-As a home buyer you have to understand that the real estate agent is on your side.
+As a home buyer, you must understand that the real estate agent is on your side.

-I believe it’s ok to get cozy around your realtor but they are not your buddy or best friend.
+I believe it’s okay to get cozy around your realtor, but they are not your buddy or best friend.

-Well, some of you may hire your buddy or best friend which can end up a blessing or a war zone.
+Some of you may hire your buddy or best friend, which can be a blessing or a war zone.

-If you are not feeling the vibes with a realtor then don’t sign with them.
+If you do not feel the vibes with a realtor, don’t sign up with them.

-Many of you may not know this but you don’t need to disclose certain information to a realtor that you’re not comfortable with.
+Many of you may not know this, but you don’t need to disclose certain information to a realtor you’re uncomfortable with.

 You always have the option to interview a realtor and ask them for referrals.